 Founded in 1980, Apcotex Industries is one of the leading suppliers of rubber-based raw materials used in the production of various industries.
 The company is one of the leading producers of Performance Emulsion Polymers in the country.
 Their products include VP latex, Carboxylated and Non-Carboxylated SB latexes, Acrylic latexes, Nitrile latex and Synthetic Rubber.

 Their latexes have had an application for Tyre Cord Dipping, Paper/Board Coating, Carpet Backing, Construction (Concrete Modification, Water Proofing, etc.), Paints, Textile Finishing and Automotive Components.
-In addition to this their Apcotex’s High Styrene Synthetic Rubber finds its application in footwear, automotive components, v-belts, conveyor belts and hoses.
+In addition to this Apcotex’s High Styrene, Synthetic Rubber finds its application in footwear, automotive components, v-belts, conveyor belts and hoses.

 These dropped in 2020 but have once again picked up.
 The revenues stood at Rs.
-540 crores and Rs.
-44 crores for FY 2020-21.
-The company also has a low debt-equity ratio of 0.04 and it also has a good promoter holding of 58.2%.
+957 crores and profits at Rs.
+99 crores for FY 2021-22.
+The company also has a low debt-equity ratio of 0.14 and it also has a good promoter holding of 58.2%.

 Apart from belts, the company is also engaged in the production of hoses.
 These include hydraulic and industrial hose, hose assemblies and fittings.
 These find their uses in general engineering, marine, agriculture, mining, construction etc.

 Now let us take a look at the company’s financials.
-The revenue and profits of the company show positive prospects as the company’s revenues and profits have been continuously been increasing since 2017.
+The revenue and profits of the company show positive prospects as the company revenues and profits have been continuously increasing since 2017.
 Its profits have risen from Rs.
 16 crores in 2017 to Rs.
-64 crores in FY year ending 2021.
+69 crores in FY year ending 2022.

 It is also important to note that exports also make a significant chunk of their sales.
-Domestic sales account for 52% of their total sales whereas exports make up 48%.
-Another green flag has been the promoters’ holdings which stands at 61.76% which also has increased since 2020.
-The company also has a low debt-equity ratio of 0.24.
+Domestic sales account for 42% of their total sales whereas exports make up 52%.
+Another green flag has been the promoters’ holdings which stand at 61.78% which also has increased since 2020.
+The company also has a low debt-equity ratio of 0.32.

 Founded in 1978, Indag Rubber is another one of the top listed companies in this industry.
 The company is a leading manufacturer of tyre retreading materials.
 The company has played an important role when it comes to India’s retreading industry.